 Augustus Saint-Gaudens took nearly fourteen years to complete this high-relief bronze monument, which celebrates the valor and sacrifices of the Massachusetts 54th.
 One of the premier artists of his day, Saint-Gaudens grew up in New York and Boston, but received formal training at the Ecole des Beaux-Arts Paris.
 In his studio in New York, he hired forty men to serve as models for the soldiers' faces.
 Paid for by private donations and unveiled on May 31, 1897, this monument depicts the 54th Regiment as they marched down Beacon Street off for war in 1863.

-Dryfhout, John H. The Works of Augustus Saint-Gaudens Hanover, University Press of New England, 1982.
+Dryfhout, John H. The Work of Augustus Saint-Gaudens.
+Hanover: University Press of New England, 1982.